dannyfeng1/critical_tracker/README.md

 * Users can assign stories to team members.
 * Users can accept stories that have not been assigned.
 * Once accepted, users can mark stories as started or finished as they work on them.
+* Users can edit and delete their own stories

+### Future Directions
+* Drag and drop prioritization.
+* Live refresh for responsive team environment.